 August 3 Sir Roger Casement hanged at Pentonville Prison on 3 August.

 Most people in Ireland had been hostile to the Rising at first, seeing it as unnecessary because the British had already promised Home Rule.
-They were also angered by the loss of civilian life and the destruction to major buildings in the city centre.
+They were also angered by the loss of civilian life and the destruction of major buildings in the city centre.
 The fact that the British, together with leading Irish politicians like John Redmond, put out statements saying Germany was behind the Rising also fuelled public hostility.

 However, as each execution took place, public opinion began to change.
 People started to learn more about the leaders and their motives.
 They realised that far from being puppets of Germany, they were idealists who were willing to sacrifice their lives for their belief in the need for an independent Ireland.
 Many were also moved by the quiet and dignified way in which the leaders faced their execution; refusing to blame the soldiers about to shoot them and in some cases even being prepared to pray for them.

 Some of the executions evoked particular sympathy, like the death of Joseph Plunkett only hours after marrying his fiancée Grace Gifford in Kilmainham Gaol.
-The fact that the w0unded James Connolly was so weak that he had to be tied to a chair in order to be shot also outraged people in Ireland and around the world.
+The fact that the wounded James Connolly was so weak that he had to be tied to a chair in order to be shot also outraged people in Ireland and around the world.

-Irish politicians like John Dillon were quick to gauge the shift in public opinion and urged the British Prime Minister Herbert Asquith to rein in Maxwell before he turned everyone into a rebellious nationalist.
+Irish politicians like John Dillon were quick to gauge the shift in public opinion and urged British Prime Minister Herbert Asquith to rein in Maxwell before he turned everyone into a rebellious nationalist.
 Asquith agreed and Maxwell was instructed to reduce the number of executions and preferably end them altogether.

 One of the first to be spared by Maxwell was Eamon de Valera even though he had played a major part in the insurrection.
 He was due to be executed on 9 May but the sentence was commuted.
 It’s not clear whether the reason was the acceptance that leniency was the best policy, or whether the British felt they could not execute de Valera because he was an American citizen.
 He was born in New York to an Irish mother and a Spanish father.
 De Valera would later become President of Ireland once independence was established.